 Early Days in California

 Patrick Duff has been in cannabis for years before it was popular.
 A native of Haddon Heights, NJ, Duff went to California to work in cannabis for years.
 Initially, he went to trim cannabis plants.
 He was friends with Eddy Lepp who was a proponent of Prop 215 which legalized clinical cannabis in 1996.
 Lepp had a farm where Duff worked.
 In addition, Duff was a great friend of Jack Herer.
-Herer was a great hemp activist who wrote “The Emperor has No Clothes.”
+Herer was a great hemp activist who wrote: “The Emperor has No Clothes.”

 Duff operated dispensaries largely in the Los Angeles area.
 He is a long-time friend of Ed “NJWeedman” Forchion.
 Duff employed him at one time in California at a medical dispensary.
 They were co-owners of the Libert Bell Temple I in Los Angeles.
 They have also led many protests together.
 Once they went to the Liberty Bell in Philadelphia to consume cannabis as a protest.
 While Duff sought to be difficult, Forchion was polite and deferential to the police officer who interrogated them.
 Nonetheless, Forchion was harassed while Duff was not.

-Cannabis Advocate Patrick Duff and the Law
+NJ Cannabis Advocate Patrick Duff and the Law

 “If you don’t take control these people will brutalize you,” said Duff referring to the police.

-Duff was arrested and taken downtown to jail.
+He was arrested and taken downtown to jail.
 Once there he was taken to a nicer-than-expected cell before being integrated.

 “The Reverand Patrick Duff.
 I thought you were older,” Kelly said when they first sat down.
 Duff remained defiant.
 He demanded certain privileges.
 They ultimately let him go.
 Duff’s dispensaries were raided more than once.
 The confiscation of cash and plants was worse than the charges often.
-After being raided multiple times, he returned East and has established himself as an advocate and businessman in Philadelphia.
+After being raided multiple times, he returned East and established himself as an advocate and businessman in Philadelphia.